After implementing 4 Hour Work Week my business, my life, and my daily routine has changed completely. I have more time for everything

 As my business is growing, I was not able to keep up with many things.
-I read a lot of productivity tips over the internet and implement them.
+I read a lot of productivity tips on the internet and implement them.

 - Reduce social media usage.